kovidgoyal/calibre/manual/viewer.rst

 :guilabel:`Forward` buttons in the top left corner of the viewer controls.
 These buttons behave just like those in a web browser.

+Reference mode
+^^^^^^^^^^^^^^^^^

+calibre also has a very handy :guilabel:`Reference mode`.
+You can turn it on by clicking the :guilabel:`Reference mode` button in the viewer controls.
+Once you do this, every mouse over a paragraph, calibre will display a unique number made up of the section and paragraph numbers.

+You can use this number to unambiguously refer to parts of the books when discussing it with friends or referring to it in other works.
+You can enter these numbers in the :guilabel:`Go to function` to navigate to a particular reference location.

 Customizing the look and feel of your reading experience
 ------------------------------------------------------------